Economic performance data

 The economic performance data is based on audited financial accounting and covers all Wärtsilä subsidiaries unless otherwise stated.

 Donations: The data of this indicator included 15 major Wärtsilä subsidiaries and the parent company in 2017.

 Subsidies: The data of this indicator included all Wärtsilä subsidiaries and the parent company in 2017.

 The social costs for employees contribute to the funding of pensions, unemployment, and other social benefits that provide security and improve the quality of life for the company's employees and their families.

 Senior management includes all employees with the highest job grade levels 12-15.
 At the end of 2017 this covered 94 employees.

 Materials include all the major material flows used in the production processes globally.
 The most material consuming product categories include engines, propellers, and propulsion systems.

 Total energy consumption includes both direct and indirect energy usage.
 The direct energy usage includes the fuels used by Wärtsilä subsidiaries.
 Lower heating values (LHV) are used to calculate the energy consumption of fuels in joules.
-LHVs are based on information supplied by vendors or results of fuel analysis.
+LHVs are based on information supplied by vendors or results of fuel analysis for engine testing and R&D purposes, and for other fuel consumption the source is the DEFRA (the UK government Department for Environment, Food and Rural Affairs).
 The indirect energy usage includes the purchased electricity and heat.
 Since the efficiency of purchased electricity and heat generation is not known, the energy conversion is done directly from the purchased values.

 Fuel consumption data is based on either invoices or measured values.